 Travel medical insurance coverage traditionally ends either on the insured person’s return date (as listed in the certificate) or when they return to their home province or territory.
 If you’re experiencing an eligible medical emergency, your coverage is usually extended up to 72 hours immediately following the end of the covered medical emergency.

 Can I extend my coverage while I’m away?

 Away from home for longer than expected?.
 We offer the ability to extend your coverage.
 Just dial

 Refer to your certificate of insurance for full details of coverage and if you have any questions you should call our administrator.
 Please note that a failure to notify our Emergency Assistance Centre within 48 hours of an incident may result in reduced Medical Emergency Benefits.
 If you need to Cancel or Interrupt your trip, contact our Emergency Assistance Centre no later than 24 hours following the covered cause for Trip Cancellation or Trip Interruption Insurance.

-Whether you have a Per-Trip Plan, Annual Plan or 55+ Extended Stay Plan, there are travel exclusions that will come into play.
+Whether you have a Single-Trip Plan or Annual Plan, there are travel exclusions that will come into play.
 The complete list of what travel exclusions apply to your plan will appear in your certificate of insurance, but here are some examples of the travel exclusions for these policies: